 The healthier the foods, typically the lower the calorie density.
 This is why you so often hear the phrase "If you eat healthy foods, you will lose weight."
 That's true in part.
 It is much harder to go over your daily recommended intake of calories with lean protein, veggies and fruits.

 However, there are still foods generally classified as "healthy" that are very easy to go over in calories with.
 Typically, it's healthy fats like avocado, peanut butter, nuts, and olive oil.
 While healthy sources of fat are absolutely essential to any balanced diet, they are extremely dense in calories.

 |Less Calorie Dense Foods||Calorie Packed Foods|

-To further demonstrate how influential calorie density is to any diet here's a layout of a 1600 calorie diet for two different types of diet.
+To further demonstrate how influential calorie density is to any diet, here's a layout of a 1600 calorie diet for two different types of diets.
 While they both have about the same amount of calories in total, there is a large difference between the amount of food being consumed based on the calorie density of the food.

 Diet high in calorie dense foods

 - Breakfast: 2 eggs, 1 serving of avocado.
 Calories: 390

 - Lunch: Sandwich with 2 slices of bread, turkey, cheddar cheese, mayo & mustard.
 Calories: 509